gatsbyjs/gatsby/docs/blog/2018-2-3-sites-with-headless-cms/index.md

 ### Faster load times AND cheaper?

-With much less time (and therefore less money), you can set up a headless CMS with a presentation layer like GatsbyJS and a CDN and get your site running on edge servers.
+With much less time (and therefore less money), you can set up a headless CMS with a presentation layer like Gatsby and a CDN and get your site running on edge servers.

 Besides being faster and therefore less expensive to set up, this method also produces faster load times for most sites.
-Let’s say a person in Australia accesses a US site built with a headless CMS and GatsbyJS; the site can run off of a closer server, so it will load quickly.
+Let’s say a person in Australia accesses a US site built with a headless CMS and Gatsby; the site can run off of a closer server, so it will load quickly.
 This is an enormous advantage for both the user and for whomever created the site.

 Faster load times can be taken to the next level with sites that run offline.
-I recently chatted with a friend in New Delhi who used GatsbyJS to build his blog to run offline, which is an incredible advantage for commuters who want to read while on public transportation with spotty internet access.
+I recently chatted with a friend in New Delhi who used Gatsby to build his blog to run offline, which is an incredible advantage for commuters who want to read while on public transportation with spotty internet access.

 ### Higher quality AND cheaper?